leohaenerpope/CS-331-Group-5-Project/README.md

 unable to use it because only those with specific knowledge of the keys are able to decrypt and see what the information actually is.
 This project will provide more information about the usage and importance of cryptosystems like AES.
-Scope

-This project is going to include a demonstration program showing the encryption